 “I acknowledge the rights granted to me under HIPAA allow me to revoke this authorization at any time.
 If I revoke this authorization, I acknowledge it must be in writing and sent by mail or electronic communication.”

 If, for any reason, the patient does not want to transfer or disclose their PHI, they have the right to do so under HIPAA.
 This must be mentioned in a release.

 “I acknowledge the rights granted to me under HIPAA allow me to revoke this authorization at any time, provided that, such revocation is in written format.”

 A statement that the information released is subject to redisclosure by the recipient.
 This means that the patient’s PHI may be shared with business associates and no longer be protected by HIPAA.

 “I acknowledge that any released PHI or ePHI may be subject to redisclosure by the recipient and may no longer be protected by federal or state law.”

-The patient’s signature is required to be placed on a medical release form.
-No matter how many pages, the patient’s execution of the document is the only requirement (initials not required on each page).
+The patient’s signature is required to be placed on a medical release form with a date.
+No matter how many pages, the patient’s execution of the document is the only requirement (initials are not required on each page).

 Patient Signature: ____________________ Date: _________

 Print Name: ____________________